tayyabaf/Oct18Hw/README.md

 FACTORY
 >Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created
+>
+> Suggests that u replace direct object construction calls with calls to a special factory method
+> >Objects returned by a factory method are called *products*

 ABSTRACT FACTORY
 >